CSCfi/gpg-key-ring-refresher/README.md

 server, then the remaining servers are tried one by one until info is found or no more servers can be tried.
 Keys unknown to all servers are listed at the end of the refresh run (see the log file).
-These keys ought to be added to the preskiplist to avoid costly polling of servers.
+These keys ought to be added to the preskip list to avoid costly polling of servers.
 Alternatively, ask the owners of those keys to upload them to well-known servers.
 Likewise, the keys that have exceeded the number of signatures allowed are reported.
 The number of signature